JuliaAI/Imbalance.jl/paper.md

 - Should document all functions, including internal ones
 - Comments should be included to justify or simplify written implementations when needed
 - Features commonly used by multiple resampling techniques should be implemented in a single function and reused
-- Functions should be implemented in smaller units to aid for testing
+- Functions should be implemented in smaller units to aid in testing
 - Testing coverage should be maximized; even the most basic functions should be tested
 - There should exist a developer guide to encourage and guide contribution